intelinc/Dragonstruder-M175/README.md

 * Additional part-stiffening to minimize oscillation/resonance during fast moves in the X axis
 * The entire extruder assembly has been shifted slightly closer to the X gantry (shortened) to decrease torsional load
 * Integrated mount for a BLTouch bed leveling sensor
+* Blower shroud has been minimally-modified to accomodate V6 heater block and extruder assembly repositioning.
+Cavities that route air are otherwise largely untouched so as to retain original flow characterisics as much as possible.
+* Blower mounting flange has been modified to aid in assembly

 Original Lulzbot M175 repo: https://gitlab.com/lulzbot3d/tool-heads/lutefisk